Which Tobacco Pipe Filter Works Best? A Three Pipe Problem!

 As with any product on the market, including something as simple as tobacco pipe filters, the general consumer has an array of options to choose from.
 Therefore, the question becomes, which tobacco pipe filter should I choose and what product is the best value for my money?
 As the great Sherlock Holmes stated to the honorable Dr. John Watson, “Watson, this is a three-pipe problem!”
 And I must admit, I couldn’t agree more.
 In fact, that is the precise method I will use for this quasi-experiment on tobacco pipe filters.

 All great research studies start with a question.
 Although my three-pipe problem experiment is far from being a ground-breaking study on tobacco pipe filters, it will offer an objective approach to examining which tobacco pipe filter provides the best smoking experience.
 In fact, this idea in itself will be our research question for the study, “Which 9mm tobacco pipe filter provides the best smoking experience?”
 In an attempt to be objective and eliminate researcher bias, I set the experiment up in the following manner.

-Three separate, unsmoked, Missouri Meerschaum corn cob pipes were each loaded with a different 9mm pipe filter.
-Each pipe was packed with two full flakes of Mac Baren Pure Virginia pipe tobacco from the same tin dated September 2015.
+Three separate, unsmoked, Missouri Meerschaum corn cob pipes were each loaded with a different 9mm tobacco pipe filter.
+Each tobacco pipe was packed with two full flakes of Mac Baren Pure Virginia pipe tobacco from the same tin dated September 2015.
 I used Swam Vesta matches to light each pipe when smoking, thus attempting to eliminate any outside variables that would have flawed this intensive, very professional, research study.
-For reference, the three brands of 9mm pipe filters used were as follows:
+For reference, the three brands of 9mm tobacco pipe filters used were as follows:

 Medico Pipe Filters